Software as a Story

-During the last quarter, we have been working with many Software as a Service companies to define their brand narrative.
-From a global fintech to a health ecommerce, these players have understood that as the tech market saturates, brands can’t expect their product to be enough.
+We have worked with many Software as a Service companies to define their brand narrative.
+And we know this: as the tech market saturates, brands can’t expect their product to be enough.
 They need a brand story.

 Every year, Forbes releases its list of the world’s 100 most valuable brands.
 In 2020, Apple topped the list, with an estimated brand value of $241.2 billion/€200.2 billion.
 You have to scroll down to find software-centric companies’ best practices; like Adobe or SAP.
 These players actually have a big advantage over Apple (and most of the 100 companies on the list): they don’t make physical products.
 SaaS companies normally have two strategic cost streams: talent (who make the product) and brand.